-Why is internet advertising important?
+Why is Internet advertising important?

 - Easy global coverage.
-Nowadays, people have a habit of searching for information about products and services via search engines like Google, Bing, and others.
-Internet advertising is a way to demonstrate your offers in front of over 4.3 billion web users around the globe.
-You can easily target the entire world via Internet.
+Nowadays, people have a habit of searching for information about products and services via search engines like Google, Bing, and others. internet advertising is a way to demonstrate your offers in front of over 4.3 billion web users around the globe.
+You can easily target the entire world via the Internet.

 - It is measurable.
 Unlike offline marketing, where the cost and effectiveness are somewhat approximate, you can precisely track the return on your efforts and internet marketing efficiency with web analytics platforms like Google Analytics.

 No doubt that digital advertising is a fast, flexible, and measurable method for tailoring your marketing messages to people throughout the world.
-It’s the spirit of the times: the millennials and younger generations got used to communicate virtually, and your competitors bear this tendency in mind, as well.
+It’s the spirit of the times: millennials and younger generations got used to communicate virtually, and your competitors bear this tendency in mind, as well.

 A search bar is the starting point of the users’ buyer journey.
-Entering the keyword, people focus mainly on the first page results.
+Entering a keyword, people focus mainly on the first page results.
 Search engine marketing is all about getting your webpages to the top of the SERP (search engine results page), whether in an organic or paid way.

 Google AdWords displays the paid results based on the ad rank auction.
 Companies name their price for a particular keyword, while Google analyzes the quality and relevancy of the content.
 Here is the formula of the ad rank:

 Ad rank = cost-per-click bid × quality score.